 … and then I decided that $200 was way too much, given the other priorities in my budget at the time.
 OK, no big deal.
 I actually worked from home one or two days per week, and I could commit to packing lunch for at least one day.
 I whittled my number down, and allocated my dollars, accordingly.

-I Had a Starting Point.
+Guessing Gives You a Starting Point.

 The exact number that I settled on isn’t important.
 It changed with time, anyway.
 (In fact, I don’t even have a category for work lunches, now that I work from home.
 I eat here.)
 And, don’t even get me started on how much I allocated for gas or groceries.
 I pulled those numbers out of thin air …

 The important thing to take away, here, is that budgets aren’t about perfection.
 In fact, that’s one of the most freeing things about YNAB’s Four Rules—you can always lean on Rule Three, and roll with the punches.